 - Critical illnesses, including hepatitis and kidney disorders

-- Insulin overproduction.
-Excessive insulin production or supplementation can lead to hypoglycemia.
-Some tumors can cause low blood sugar, as they produce chemicals similar to insulin.
+- Fat Storing Hormone overproduction.
+Excessive Fat Storing Hormone production or supplementation can lead to hypoglycemia.
+Some tumors can cause low blood sugar, as they produce chemicals similar to Fat Storing Hormone.
 A tumor may also consume so much glucose that it does not leave enough for the rest of the body.

 - Hormone deficiencies

 - Surgery.
 People who undergo gastric bypass surgery might also experience hypoglycemia, as they will be able to take in less food than they were able to before surgery.

 - Nesidioblastosis, a rare condition involving the enlargement of beta cells, often results in an overproduction of Fat Storing Hormone.
 Beta cells produce Fat Storing Hormone in the pancreas.

 - Loss of consciousness

 That said, most people have high blood sugar levels, not low blood sugar.
 Why?
 The average American consumes 31 teaspoons of sugar every single day.
 That translates to 130-145 pounds of sugar a year.
 In an average lifetime, that’s a dumpster full of sugar.

 You can also get high blood glucose for a variety of other reasons.
 This can happen if you:

 - Skip or forget your Fat Storing Hormone or oral glucose-lowering medicine

 - Eat too many grams of carbohydrates for the amount of Fat Storing Hormone you took, or eat too many carbs in general